Skip to main content

 Hey y'all!
 My

 name is Dianna.
 I am also known as Boo-Boo and Princess Di.
-I'm a flip-flop wearin', Coke Zero drinkin', Bible readin' southern gal, born and raised in South Carolina.
-I love country music, travelin' and tellin' others about Jesus Christ.
+I'm a flip-flop wearin', Pepsi Zero drinkin', Bible readin' southern gal, born and raised in South Carolina.
+I love country music, travelin', and tellin' others about Jesus Christ.

 I am also called wife, mom, and GiGi I am married to my Prince Charming, Chad.
 Together, we have 5 children.
-I have two biological children--Jeremy (18) and Ava, (12) and three bonus daughters-Skylar (24), Emma (21), and Abbey (19).
-I also recently became a GiGi to Everett (7 months).
+I have two biological children--Jeremy (20) and Ava (14) and three bonus daughters-Skylar (26), Emma (23), and Abbey (21).
+I also recently became a GiGi to Everett & Alora.
 We have two fur babies, Buddy and Teddy, who keep us entertained and tripping over them constantly!

-Past mistakes and bad choices had my life spinning in a downward spiral But, The Lord delivered me from a life of rebellion.
-He helped me see my past doesn't define me.
+Past mistakes and bad choices had my life spinning in a downward spiral, but the Lord delivered me from a life of rebellion.
+He helped me see that my past doesn't define me.
 My future is bright as long as I allow His light to shine on it.
 He wants you to know the same thing.
 As of 2013, I refer to myself as a writer.
-It was then God began to reveal a gift that has become a passion.
+It was then that God began to reveal a gift that has become a passion.
 On this site, you will find posts on topics ranging from parenting to spiritual growth.
-This space is where transparency is overflowing and no perfect people are allowed.
+This space is where transparency is overflowing, and no perfect people are allowed.

 Of all the names I am called, the best one is daughter.